 Soon gave me to know I had nothing to dread;

 He spoke not a word, but went straight to his work,

-Filled rucks with the beers; then turned with a jerk,
+Filled our rucks with the beers; then turned with a jerk,

-And laying his finger inside of his nose,
+And laying his finger on the side of his nose,

 And giving a nod, out the front door he strode;